Object Detection in 20 Years: A Survey: Object Detection in 20 Years

-MS-COCO\footnote{\url{http://cocodataset.org/}} \cite{ECCV14-COCO} is the most challenging object detection dataset available today.
+\textbf{MS-COCO:} MS-COCO\footnote{\url{http://cocodataset.org/}} \cite{ECCV14-COCO} is one of the most challenging object detection dataset available today.
 The annual competition based on MS-COCO dataset has been held since 2015.
 It has less number of object categories than ILSVRC, but more object instances.
 For example, MS-COCO-17 contains 164k images and 897k annotated objects from 80 categories.
 Compared with VOC and ILSVRC, the biggest progress of MS-COCO is that apart from the bounding box annotations, each object is further labeled using per-instance segmentation to aid in precise localization.
-In addition, MS-COCO contains more small objects (whose area is smaller than 1\% of the image) and more densely located objects than VOC and ILSVRC.
-All these features make the objects distribution in MS-COCO closer to those of the real world.
+In addition, MS-COCO contains more small objects (whose area is smaller than 1\% of the image) and more densely located objects.
 Just like ImageNet in its time, MS-COCO has become the de facto standard for the object detection community.